seaxe left Anglo Saxon History

 Our modern term island is derived from the Anglo Saxon æg land

-æg(is pronounced ay and means water) and land(as we use the word) so æg land actually translates into water land(land surrounded by water).
+æg(is pronounced ay and means sea) and land(as we use the word) so æg land actually translates into sea land(land surrounded by water) and was probably originally pronounced as 'ay land'.

-From my research the following Saxon name snippets are associated with islands.
+From my research the following early Saxon name snippets are associated with islands.

 • ending in eye - example Horse eye